Automatic garage doors reduce the raising and lowering of massive doors to a click of a button to allow you quick entry and exit from the garage.

 Belt Drive Openers

-Belt drive garage openers use the same mechanism as the chain drive but use high tensile rubber belts in place of chains.
+Belt drive garage openers use the same mechanism as the chain drive but use high tensile rubber belts in place of chains in the garage door motors.
 The rubber belts run along a rail and wrap around a gear system at the top of the opener.

 Although belt drives open and close quietly, they have a lower carrying capacity compared to the chain drives.
 The typical belt drive openers are great for single car garage doors but they can’t handle the heavier wooden doors.